weiyu-du/Graduation-Project/README.md

 Part of the Graduation Design code.

 # Algorithm
-The R package CellAssign is used for calculation.
+The R package CellAssign（https://github.com/Irrationone/cellassign） is used for calculation.

 # Data Source
 The gene expression data were derived from the data of mouse liver cells, heart cells and brain neurons in the **Tabula Muris** project.
 Marker genes data from **CellMarker database**.

 # 毕业设计
 毕设相关代码.